Cycling: Bicycle touring

 Bicycles are used for recreation at all ages.
 Bicycle touring, also known as cyclotourism, involves touring and exploration or sightseeing by bicycle for leisure.
 Bicycle tourism has been one of the most popular sports for recreational benefit.
 A brevet or randonnée is an organized long-distance ride.

 One popular Dutch pleasure is the enjoyment of relaxed cycling in the countryside of the Netherlands.
 The land is very flat and full of public bicycle trails and cycle tracks where cyclists are not bothered by cars and other traffic, which makes it ideal for cycling recreation.
 Many Dutch people subscribe every year to an event called fietsvierdaagse — four days of organised cycling through the local environment.
 Paris–Brest–Paris (PBP), which began in 1891, is the oldest bicycling event still run on a regular basis on the open road, covers over 1200 km and imposes a 90-hour time limit.
 Similar if smaller institutions exist in many countries.

 A study conducted in Taiwan improved the environmental quality for bicyclist tourists which demonstrated greater health benefits in tourists and even in natives.
 The number of bicyclists in Taiwan increased from 700,000 in 2008 to 5.1 million in 2017.
 Thus, this resulted in more and safer bicycle routes to be established.
 When cycling, cyclists take into account the safety on the road, bicycle lanes, smooth roads, diverse scenery, and ride length.
-Thus, the environment plays a huge role in people's decision factor to utilize bicycle touring more.
-This study utilized many questionnaires and conducted statistical analysis to come up with the conclusion of cyclists' top 5 factors that they consider before making a decision to bike are: safety, lighting facility, design of lanes, the surrounding landscape, and how clean the environment is.
+Thus, the environment plays a huge role in people's decision factor to use bicycle touring more.
+This study used many questionnaires and conducted statistical analysis to come up with the conclusion of cyclists' top 5 factors that they consider before making a decision to bike are: safety, lighting facility, design of lanes, the surrounding landscape, and how clean the environment is.
 Thus, after improving these 5 factors, they found much more recreational benefits to bicycle tourism.